peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

- is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero. <b>Infinity</b> is generally used when a non-zero number is divided by zero, or when a very high number can't be represented in a given exponent range.
+ is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero. <b>Infinity</b> is generally used when a non-zero number is divided by zero, or when a very high or very low number can't be represented in a given exponent range. <b>Not-a-number</b> is generally used to signal errors.</p>
- <b>Not-a-number</b> is generally used to signal errors.</p> <p>This
+ <p>This class implements the General Decimal Arithmetic Specification
- class implements the General Decimal Arithmetic Specification version 1.70 (except part of chapter 6):
+ version 1.70 (except part of chapter 6):
  <code>http://speleotrove.com/decimal/decarith.html</code></p> <p><b>Errors
  and Exceptions</b></p> <p>Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a